The Dangers of Mixing Alcohol with Valium (Diazepam)

 As previously mentioned, some people mix Valium with alcohol without understanding the danger.
 Many will develop an addiction to both of these drugs.
 This is known as polysubstance addiction or polysubstance use disorder.

-Polysubstance refers more than one drug, and is outlined by the Australian Government Department of Health as when “people who are trying to cut down their use of one drug find that they start to use more of another drug to help manage withdrawal symptoms.
+Polysubstance refers to more than one drug and is outlined by the Australian Government Department of Health as when “people who are trying to cut down their use of one drug find that they start to use more of another drug to help manage withdrawal symptoms.
 It’s important to be careful in these situations because the person might find they develop a problem with two drugs rather than one.”

 Mixing alcohol with Valium also damages the liver, which is essentially the body’s filter.
 Liver damage can end with other, sometimes fatal, conditions such as cirrhosis, or hepatitis.
 When Valium is being prescribed to treat symptoms of alcohol withdrawal, be sure that your loved one is leaving enough time in between the two substances to avoid danger.